findarace/docs/SEARCH-TOOLS.md

  </tbody>
 </table>

-NOTE.
+>>>
-- Multiple sports, event categories and organisers can be supplied as an array or comma seprated list of strings (for readability).
+Multiple sports, event categories and organisers can be supplied as an array or comma seprated list of strings (for readability).
-- Location can be passed as lat/lng values or an address string with an optional radius value.
+Location can be passed as lat/lng values or an address string with an optional radius value.
+>>>

 ## Categories